cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Parameters:
   1. H, a cryptographic hash function producing k bits.
-  2. F, a finite field F of characteristic p and order q=p^m.
+  2. F, a finite field of characteristic p and order q=p^m.
 Preconditions:  k >= floor(log2(p)) + 1 + b, to ensure at most 2^-b bias.
 Input: x, an octet string to be hashed.
 Output: y, an element in F.